Too many kids have been priced out of playing youth sports.

 The purpose of this video is to remind all of us that sports is so much more than the game.
 And that when we’re in it, we’re better.

-removing the financial barriers that keep kids from playing
+removes the financial barriers that keep kids from playing

-encouraging the development of multi-sport participation
+encourages the development of multi-sport participation

-providing kids the choice of what sport they’d like to play
+provides kids the choice of what sport they’d like to play

 Our Every Kid Sports pass program removes financial barriers to youth sports participation.
 It provides low-income families funding